slab-it/FRATTVAE/README.md

-# Fragment Tree Transformer-based VAE (FTTVAE)
+# Fragment Tree Transformer-based VAE (FRATTVAE)

-This repository contains training and generation code for FTTVAE.
-FTTVAE can handle large amount of varius compounds ranging from 'Drug-like' to 'Natural'.
-In addition, the latent space constructed by FTTVAE is useful to molecular generation and optimization.
+This repository contains training and generation code for FRATTVAE.
+FRATTVAE can handle large amount of varius compounds ranging from 'Drug-like' to 'Natural'.
+In addition, the latent space constructed by FRATTVAE is useful to molecular generation and optimization.

 ## Requirements
 * Python==3.10.8